Operation Stab: Background

-Admiral Ernest King, the head of the US Navy, to provide a distraction for the forthcoming Guadalcanal Campaign.
+Admiral Ernest King, the head of the US Navy, asked for a distraction for the forthcoming Guadalcanal Campaign.
 The Admiralty discussed the request with Vice-Admiral Sir James Somerville, the Commander-in-Chief of the Eastern Fleet, stressing their apprehension at sending aircraft carriers into areas where they could be attacked by land-based aircraft.
 Operation Pedestal, a convoy operation to Malta, was due in early August, in which two aircraft carriers were to sail into range of Luftwaffe and Regia Aeronautica airfields and wanted to wait to discover their fate.

 The Admiralty view limited the scope of a diversion operation to air attacks on Port Blair in the Andaman Islands or Sabang in northern Sumatra.
 The Dutch naval commander, Vice-Admiral Conrad Helfrich suggested that a raid on Sabang was pointless as the jungle made easy the dispersal and camouflage of aircraft.
 The main target in an attack on Port Blair would be the Japanese flying boats based there which needed a fighter attack but the relatively short range of these aircraft would mean that their aircraft carriers would be risking attack by land-based aircraft.
 A deception operation against the Andaman Islands, which had been captured by the Japanese in March 1942, was chosen instead.